 Choosing the right specification for your application

-While there may be more than one type of specification that will work for a single application.
-Depending on your requirements, a range of Mesh Counts could work, using different weaves or different wire diameters.
-However, as the price of raw materials increase, it becomes increasingly critical to lower the total amount of wire used in the weaves, while still providing the correct specification.
+There may be more than one type of specification that will work for a single application.
+Depending on your requirements, a range of mesh counts could work, using different weaves or different wire diameters.
+As the price of raw materials increase, it becomes especially critical to lower the total amount of wire used in the weave while still providing the correct specification.
 An application engineer can help make these recommendations.

 Gerard Daniel’s Expertise